 If our knowledge of the cellular processes that are targeted by Chlamydia has greatly increased, we have only begun to identify the bacterial and host factors required for bacterial development.

 In the past, genetic intractability of Chlamydia has made it challenging to fully dissect the role of virulence factors involved in pathogenesis, but tremendous advances have recently occurred and genetic tools (transformation, mutagenesis) are emerging.
-We have contributed through the development of cloning vectors, the generation of Chlamydia strains expressing various fluorescent proteins (Movie 1) and a conditional gene expression system.
+We have contributed to the field through the development of cloning vectors, the generation of Chlamydia strains expressing various fluorescent proteins, a conditional gene expression system and most recently a fluorescent reporter to monitor RB-to-EB transition (Fig.2).

-Our approach combine cell biology, molecular biology, microbiology and confocal microscopy techniques together with the newly developed genetic tools for Chlamydia.
-It will lead to the identification and characterization of both bacterial and host factors that localize to MCSs and therefore help us better understand the function of ER-Inclusion MCSs at the molecular level.
-This will further our understanding of the molecular mechanisms involved in the infection process and may reveal drug targets to facilitate the translational research development of tools to prevent, treat and control Chlamydia infection.
+Our research will further our understanding of the molecular mechanisms involved in the infection process and may reveal drug targets to facilitate the translational research development of tools to prevent, treat and control Chlamydia infection.